AbhilashKotha/CSCI5300_LanguageLearning_Abhilash/_posts/2023-02-01-FirstWeekProgress.md

 In this week’s blog post, I will write about the progress I made last week in learning Python.
 Though I know a bit about Python, I wanted to learn from the basics, and now I realize that was a good decision.
 The reason for that is I have learned a lot of new things in the basics.
 However, it is interesting.

 As of now, I have covered the basics like variables, data types, control structures, and functions.
 I started coding with a simple "Hello, World!" program.
 And I thought I will share how simple it is in Python when compared with C#.

-In C# if you want to print “Hello, World!”.
-You can write the code like below:
+In C# if I have to display “Hello, World!”.
+I have to write the code like this:

 ![image](https://user-images.githubusercontent.com/113061137/216233292-a5a149cf-799a-455b-a580-8ba37c725b06.png)